PaulMaly/perlite/README.md

 #### $widget.render(): void;

 Call this function to manually re-render a widget.
-Usually, it's not necessary, because you need just use a state-based approach and change the reactive state to automatically perform a re-render.
+Usually, it's not necessary, because you need just use a state-driven approach and change the reactive state to automatically perform a re-render.
 But sometimes you may want to force the DOM update.
 This function is idempotent and safe to re-call.
 If actual state wasn't changed, no changes in DOM will performed.

 #### $widget.destroy(): void;